LayerManager/layman/README.md

    - If you are starting Layman with `make start-demo-full` or `make start-demo-full-with-optional-deps`, run `make upgrade-demo-full`.
    - If you are starting Layman with `make start-dev`, you don't need to run standalone migration.
 1. Start Layman.
+> **_NOTE:_** If you run in problems during upgrade process, especially before v1.12.0, you can try to upgrade gradually through individual minor versions.

 ## Run in production
 To run layman in production, you need to provide [external dependencies](#dependencies) and [configure](#configuration) layman manually.